swcarpentry/DEPRECATED-bc/intermediate/python/05-ipython-parallel.md

 1. Define which of your code you want to run in parallel
 1. Execute your code in parallel

-For the full details on the IPython parallel infrasctructure, outside of the scope of this lesson, please refer to the excellent and
+For the full details on the IPython parallel infrastructure, outside of the scope of this lesson, please refer to the excellent and
 [official documentation](http://ipython.org/ipython-doc/stable/parallel/).